 - International Development/Affairs

 - Law/Criminal Justice/Law Enforcement

 - Management Consulting/Organizational Development/Training

 Associate in Arts for Transfer (AA-T), Anthropology

-Anthropology is the global study of humankind throughout time.
+Anthropology is the holistic study of humankind in the past and present.
+It is the global study of humankind throughout time.
 It is concerned with both the biological and cultural aspects of humankind.
 Anthropology is a holistic discipline that explores the entire nature of humanity from different perspectives.

 Cultural anthropology, or ethnology, focuses on an in-depth, long-term, total immersion into another culture through the fieldwork methodology of participant observation.

 What is Archaeology?

 Archaeology studies humankind in the past.
 Archaeology seeks to understand past cultures through the study of the material remains, or artifacts, those past societies have left behind.